miguelmota/bayes-classifier/README.md

 This is a [Naive Bayes classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier) implementation written in JavaScript.

-I took out the relevant algorithms from the [appratus](https://github.com/NaturalNode/apparatus) and [natural](https://github.com/NaturalNode/natural) node modules, and also the [Porter stemmer](https://github.com/NaturalNode/natural/tree/master/lib/natural/stemmers) algorithm.
+I took out the relevant algorithms from the [appratus](https://github.com/NaturalNode/apparatus) and [natural](https://github.com/NaturalNode/natural) modules, and also the [Porter stemmer](https://github.com/NaturalNode/natural/tree/master/lib/natural/stemmers) algorithm.
 All credit goes to them.

 # Install